Suzanne Prentice

 Suzanne Lena Prentice (born 19 September 1958 in Invercargill) is a New Zealand politician and country singer.
 Her most successful single "When I Dream" peaked at number 11 in New Zealand during 1982.

+Career

+Having appeared on the TV talent show, Studio One - New Faces in the early 1970s, she won many fans with her version of the song "Funny Face".
+This got her a contract with the Music World record label.
+Her first single, "There's Dust on Mother's Bible" which was released on the Master label was a hit in both New Zealand and Australia.
+She recorded her album, Country Girl at Robbins Recording Studio in Christchurch.
+It was released on the Music World label.
+The backing and arrangements were by Murray Charteris and The Last Exit.
+Besides the country songs were renditions of Kris Kristofferson's "Help Me Make It Through the Night", and Susan Raye's "LA International Airport".

 She recorded on 27 August 1977 with Allan Gardner and his Accordion Band live at the Marlborough RSA in Blenheim a two-album-set "Saturday Dance".

 She stood as a candidate for the 2010 mayoral elections in Invercargill but was unsuccessful.

 In 2016, she was presented with the Benny Award from the Variety Artists Club of New Zealand, the highest honour for a New Zealand entertainer.